 One day that'll be me, spending my day reading the paper at the bar in the Italian village where I'll be living with my family, my ruffled white hair, and my daily negroni (see below).
-Until then, I'll be staying busy as a super-curious, hands-on Creative Director.
+Until then, I'll be busy wherever I am as a super-curious, hands-on Creative Director.
 I've always loved diving into the process of creating new things regardless of the discipline.
 That has led to creating work for brands big and small at large agencies, small boutiques, agencies I started, with cross-disciplinary teams, and, often, purely for fun.
 In addition to the stuff I do for work I've designed award-winning sports gear, founded an international cycling and travel brand, designed a magazine, made the first-ever HTML banner for Amazon.com, and developed the recipe for the best negroni cocktail in the world (see below).

 MONDAY & PARTNERS